 10,000 steps can seem daunting if you are starting out with a much lower daily count, and it’s not always easy to fit in extra steps, especially if the weather won’t cooperate or you only have free walking time very early or late in the day!
 So if you need extra help reaching your goals, be sure to check out our “Walk On: 5 Fat Burning Miles” DVD that includes 5 varied mile walks plus two bonus routines – the “Strong Feet and Ankles Workout” and the “Strong Knees and Hips Routine” to help you walk strong and pain free for years to come!

 What about other forms of exercise?
 Is 10,000 steps a day all you need to stay fit?

 Does this mean that simply walking 10,000 steps a day means you can stop working out?
 It depends on where you are in your fitness journey.
 If you haven’t been exercising regularly, increasing your daily steps can be a great way to build your fitness level and ease into an exercise habit.

-But once you feel ready to keep challenging your body, be sure to start including other cross training activities like resistance training (to help combat the loss of muscle mass that occurs with aging), stretching (to improve your range of motion and help prevent injury) and other forms of cardiovascular activity (interval training, for example, can help your produce more of the anti-aging human growth hormone) to keep your body in top shape.
+But once you feel ready to keep challenging your body, be sure to start including other cross training activities like resistance training (to help combat the loss of muscle mass that occurs with aging), stretching (to improve your range of motion and help prevent injury) and other forms of cardiovascular activity (interval training, for example, can help your produce more of the anti-aging human growth hormone.
+Also, this hormone can help with muscle mass growth) to keep your body in top shape.